dezitter/lunch-and-learn/prng/slides.md

 <!-- slide -->

-A Pseudorandom number generator (PRNG) is a _deterministic_ algorithm which produces a sequence of numbers that _appear_ random.
+A PRNG is a _deterministic_ algorithm which produces a sequence of numbers that _appear_ random according to statistical tests for randomness.

 <!-- slide -->